Sophos Recommendations - Cybersecurity Best Practices

 - Regular updates: It is advisable to change passwords regularly to increase security.

-- Randomness: Use randomly generated passwords that are not based on words found in the dictionary.
-There are password generators.
+- Randomness: Use randomly generated passwords that are not based on dictionary words.
+Password generators exist for this.

 - Use of passphrases: Sometimes it is safer to use a passphrase consisting of several words separated by special characters.